AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Send and Receive Messages/agora_chat_send_receive_message_web.md

 - Extended messages.
 - Custom messages.

-For chat room messages, Agora Chat provides three messages priorities: high, normal, and low.
-High-priority messages will be delivered first.
-When you create a message, you can assign a high priority for a certain type of messages in a chat room or of the specified member to ensure that these messages are delivered first.
-This method ensures that when messages are sent concurrently in large quantities or at a high rate, important ones can be delivered first, thereby increasing the delivery reliability of important messages.
-When the load on the server is high, low-priority messages will be discarded first to reserve resources for high-priority messages.
-However, the message priority function only ensures that high-priority messages arrive first, but not ensure that they are bound to arrive.
-Even high-priority messages will still be dropped when the server load is too high.

 This page shows how to implement sending and receiving these messages using the Agora Chat SDK.

 ## Understand the tech